Corbyn Calls For PM To Resign Over Police Numbers After The London Bridge Attack

 Three days ago Corbyn promised 10,000 more officers on the streets, criticising May's record as home secretary from 2010 to 2016, when the size of the police workforce fell by 13%, according to figures released by the Home Office.

-The call to resign came as May spoke to reporters following a speech at the Royal United Services Institute (RUSI) this morning.
+The call to resign came as May spoke to reporters following a speech at the 61 Whitehall on Monday.
 "It’s also about the powers you give police and I’ve been responsible for giving the police extra powers to combat terrorism," she said.

 May maintained under her leadership they had been protecting counter-terrorism policing, they had "provided funding for an uplift in armed policing", and from 2015 they had protected police budgets.